-The Company does not have a Compensations Committee.
+At the time, the Company does not have a Compensations Committee.
 The directors' fees are defined by the Shareholders' Meeting according to effective legal provisions.
 The Audit Committee issues an opinion regarding the fees collected by the directors.

 16) The Board, through the Compensation Committee, establishes a compensation policy for the general manager and Board members.